 Promote Program Integrity, Accountability, and Transparency

 Promote Responsible Stewardship

 Support Informed Decision-Making through Responsible Use of HHS Data

 HHS is making data available to the public to help generate insight into how to improve health and well-being, improve HHS performance, and provide the basis for new products and services.
-HHS also ensures that appropriate data privacy and security protections are in place.
-Through new efforts like HealthCare.gov’s Insurance Finder, the Health Data Initiative, and FDA-TRACK, HHS is making data available to consumers, health care providers, researchers, policymakers, and others to guide decision-making in many aspects of health and health care.
+HHS is ensuring that appropriate data privacy and security protections are in place.
+Through new efforts like Health care.gov’s Insurance Finder, the Health Data Initiative, and FDA-TRACK, HHS is making data available to consumers, health care providers, researchers, policymakers, and others to guide decision-making in many aspects of health and health care.

 Foster Participation and Innovation